Helping animals affected by the Australian bushfires30/01/2020 By Georgina Woodley

 Entrants were given a ten minute window (to reduce the likelihood of anyone cheekily Googling results) to complete the 26 multiple choice questions about Australia.

 Questions included: how does a box jellyfish’s toxin kill humans?
 If an Australian was wearing 'trackie dacks', what would they be wearing?
 And what shape is a wombat’s poop? …It’s square if you were wondering.

 Our Australian colleagues were not allowed to take part, due to their obvious advantage, but they had this to say:

 “A big THANK YOU to everyone for the generous contributions to the WIRES charity initiative down under.
 I was really touched when I heard that the UK team were running it.

 WIRES is an amazing charity.
 The people affected should largely be insured, although some will have been under or uninsured, but the animals can’t escape or rebuild as readily themselves.
 It’s obviously been a massive thing here and the level of international interest and support has been really heartwarming."
 Georgina Woodley, MD of BVA BDRC’s Australian office.

 So far we’ve raised just under £400 and donations are still coming in.
-If you’d like to add to the pot, do get in touch, or alternatively send your donations direct to WIRES https://www.wires.org.au/.
+If you’d like to add to the pot, send your donations direct to WIRES https://www.wires.org.au/.